nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------|------------------
 Tilted | A term widely used in the gaming community to express frustration.
 Pro | A term widely used in the gaming community to refer to a someone who is considered highly skilled.
+Friend Identifier | identifier you assign to a friend to refer to that specific friend within the gitGud application Game Identifier | identifier you assign to a game to refer to that specific game within the gitGud application.

 --------------------------------------------------------------------------------------------------------------------